Freizeitler/angular5AtomicPlayground/README.md

 # angular5AtomicPlayground
-A playground for testing Angular with Atomic Web Design.
+An opinionated playground for testing Angular with Atomic Web Design.
 The data is passed via the context (properties) and fetched from a static json mock that lives inside the assets/data folder.
 Routing is set up and running.

-TODO: Set up ui-jar for a test driven living styleguide.
+*TODO*: Set up ui-jar accurately for a test driven living styleguide.

 ## Folder and file structure
 The relevant folders and files for the production are listed here.